BNM calls for central authority to lead affordable housing initiatives

 Among the key takeaways was that a sound, innovative and coordinated public policy is central to addressing the affordable housing challenge.

-This should reside with a central authority that leads, oversees and coordinates affordable housing initiatives for the nation, said Cagamas Holdings, the dialogue organiser, in a statement here today.
+This should reside with a central authority that leads, oversees and coordinates affordable housing initiatives for the nation, said Cagamas Holdings, the dialogue organiser, in a statement yesterday.

 It was agreed that a good working policy on affordable housing should encompass targeted public resources, participation by the private sector as well as a transparent and nimble regulatory environment.